 Top speed: 250 km/h

 Once inside, things are much better where one will always be wishing it look just as good on the outside.
 The amusing virtual cockpit, integrated AC controls on jet turbine vents along with a clean centre stack are genuinely neat.
-Everything is nicely made, very Audi but materials get economical on window switches and things around the elbow which was quite anticlimactic.
+Everything is nicely made, very Audi but materials get economical on window switches and things around the elbow was quite anticlimactic.
 Those apart, Audi MMI is rather excellent, controls are logically laid out making it a nice place to be.

-There was some turbo lag when the so-called launch control was performed on the TT then came the traction control to keep me out of trouble in a front driven car, no thank you.
+There was some turbo lag when the so-called launch control was performed on the TT then came traction control to keep me out of trouble in a front driven car, no thank you.
 Pretty much the same when it was shown some corners.
-No matter how you drive, it just doesn’t thrill and I can only imagine how bad the Mk II TT drives.
-The steering can be accurate but the lack of feedback together with indecisive weightage does not reward the person behind the delicate flat-bottomed steering wheel.
+No matter how you drive, it just doesn’t thrill and I can imagine how bad the Mk II TT drives.
+The steering can be accurate but the lack of feedback together with indecisive weightage does not reward the person behind its flat-bottomed steering wheel.

 On the flip side, the S tronic gearbox is no less than one of the best double clutch systems in the business.
 I dare say it is just as good as a PDK found in the 991 Carrera.
 Plus the engine sounds healthy on the limit while exhaust noise could be heard, both are very good traits indeed.
 The car being small in proportions coupled with a steering that is light and precise on low speeds makes the TT easy to maneuverer about.